chewxy/churchofturing/src/content/post/what-is-an-algorithm.md

 ---
-title: "What Is an Algorithm"
+title: "What Is an Algorithm?"
 date: 2018-03-05T14:39:26+11:00
 author: "chewxy"
 draft: true